ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 3. Allow Firewall Monitoring - By making your firewall log all blocked and allowed accesses you have a log that you can cross-referenace if anything has gone wrong or any attack is targeted to you

+4. Having a Default-deny policy - This will allow you to close the wall to all in event of a security attack that is hard to pinpoint or manage

 **Mandatory Access Control:**